 For the most up-to-date information about the Small Business Health Care Credit, visit the IRS Instructions for Form 8941.
 You can fill out a claim on Form 8941.

-This tax credit was authorized by congress in 2017 to motivate small business owners to provide paid leave to their employees covered by the Family and Medical Leave Act (FMLA).
+This tax credit is designed to motivate small business owners to provide paid leave to their employees covered by the Family and Medical Leave Act (FMLA).
 FMLA provides certain employees up to 12 weeks of unpaid, job-protected leave, plus access to group health benefits, every year.

-Reasons for a leave include the birth of a child or a health emergency in the family.
-The IRS says that eligible employers may claim the credit, which is equal to a percentage of wages they pay to qualifying employees while they’re on family and medical leave.
+Reasons for leave include the birth of a child or a health emergency in the family.
+The IRS says that eligible small businesses may claim the credit, which is equal to a percentage of wages they pay to qualifying employees while they’re on family and medical leave.

 For more information about this tax credit, see the IRS Instructions for Form 8994.
 You can enter a claim on Form 8994.